Consistency of the dynamical high-scale type-I seesaw mechanism: Neutrino mass generation

-However, as already mentioned, the \sm cannot be the final theory up to the Planck scale as it has massless neutrinos and no viable candidate for dark matter.
-Hence the vacuum stability analysis must be carried out within \sm extensions which can address these issues.
-We now move on to consider simple seesaw extensions of \sm accounting for neutrino masses (and/or dark matter) and show that, the Higgs vacuum stability in these simple and realistic scenarios can be completely dominated by new couplings.
-Thus for our purposes it suffices to discuss electroweak vacuum stability at two loops, without going into fine details about input parameters~\footnote{It is straightforward to refine the seesaw analysis along the lines presented in \cite{Buttazzo:2013uya} for the \sm.}.
+As already mentioned, the \sm cannot be the final theory up to the Planck scale, as it has massless neutrinos and no viable candidate for dark matter.
+Hence the vacuum stability issue must be re-considered.
+We now do this adopting simple seesaw extensions of the Standard Model.
+We show that, above the seesaw scale, the Higgs vacuum stability can be completely dominated by the new couplings.
+Hence it suffices for our purposes to discuss electroweak vacuum stability at the two-loop level.